dint-dev/universal_io/README.md

     Origin:        http://source.com

     Cross-origin request!
-    CORS 'credentials' mode is disabled.
-    This means that the browser will not send authentication (cookies, etc.) to the server.
+    CORS 'credentials' mode is disabled (the browser will not send authentication like cookies).

-    Want to enable credentials mode?
-You can do it by setting:
-      * request.headers.set('Authorization', "someValue")
+    You can enable 'credentials' mode with: request.headers.set('Authorization', "someValue")

     Did the server send the following mandatory headers?
       * Access-Control-Allow-Origin: http://source.com